What are spam filters?

 Barracuda Essentials for Email Security is another business-grade secure email gateway used by thousands of organizations globally to filter inbound email.

 Barracuda's filters analyze each inbound email, assigning a score between 0 and 10 based on how likely it is to be unwanted mail, such as spam or phishing.
-As a rule of thumb, you should aim for a score below 5.0.
+As a rule, you should aim for a score below 3.5.
 The higher the score your email receives, the more likely it is that Barracuda will block or quarantine the email.
+Please note, for some very spam-like emails, Barracuda will quarantine the email.
+In these cases, Litmus will report the email as considered spam and mark it with a score of 10.0 (the maximum).